mikebway/mafia/README.md

   -h, --help   help for mafia
       --save   save the obtained credentials to the .aws/credentials file
 ```

+Note especially the need to declare your MFA device ID / serial number in the
+`$HOME/.aws/credentials` file.

 ## Unit / Integration Testing